Food in South Korea: Vegetarian Nightmare

 If you are with a few meat eaters then check out the BBQ.
 Here you sit round a table and grill your own meat.
 You get plenty of side dishes of vegetables and can order additional egg souflee.
 However I wouldn’t try doing this alone as this is a meat eating establishment.

-Loving Hut can be found all over South Korea and sells vegetarian and vegan food.
+Loving Hut can be found all over South Korea and sells vegetarian and vegan food in South Korea.

 There are also plenty of fast food places such as McDonalds, Pizza Hut, Burger King and so many Baskin Robbins.